EndPointCorp/end-point-blog/2009/01/08/what-is-openafs.html.md

 in either higher-end proprietary Network Attached Storage (NAS) systems, or in Storage Area Networks (SANs).

-Because of OpenAFS's use of client-side caching, read-only data, and separation of location information from the filesystem itself, OpenAFS can scale up quite well.
+Because of OpenAFS’s use of client-side caching, read-only data, and separation of location information from the filesystem itself, OpenAFS can scale up quite well.
 The initial design of AFS was to be at least 10 times more scalable than the implementations of NFS at that time,